adspect/adspect/streams.md

   that you place our PHP file into the same directory.
 If you use a subdirectory, then it will break all relative links in the page because the visitor's browser will not be aware of that subdirectory--there's no redirect to inform it.

-  * Absolute paths are treated relative to the root of the domain where you upload our PHP file.
+  Absolute paths are treated relative to the root of the domain where you upload our PHP file.
 For example, if you specify your path as `/landers/landing.html` and upload our PHP file as `https://example.com/ads/index.php`, then it will try to display the page at `https://example.com/landers/landing.html`.

-  * Relative paths are treated relative to the directory where you upload our PHP file.
+  Relative paths are treated relative to the directory where you upload our PHP file.
 For example, if you specify your path as `landers/landing.html` and upload our PHP file as `https://example.com/ads/index.php`, then it will try to display the page at `https://example.com/ads/landers/landing.html`.

-  * URLs may also be specified, in which case the domain part will be ignored.
+  URLs may also be specified, in which case the domain part will be ignored.
+For example, you may specify your page as `https://google.com/landing.html', and Adspect will try to display `/landing.html` in the root of your actual domain.

   You may use a path to a local directory without specifying an explicit file name in it.
 In this case, Adspect will try to locate and display `index.php`, `index.html`, or `index.htm` file inside, in that order, mimicking